-EY Switzerland's reputation is based on and grounded in providing high-quality professional audit services, objectively and ethically, to every company we audit.
+EY Lithuania's reputation is based on and grounded in providing high-quality professional audit services, objectively and ethically, to every company we audit.

-We embrace the transparency objectives of the European Union's (EU's) Regulation 537/2014, which require statutory auditors of public interest entities (PIEs) to publish annual transparency reports.
-This requirement also applies to third country audit firms of companies incorporated outside the European Economic Area (EEA) whose transferable securities are admitted to trading on a regulated market in the EU.
+We embrace the transparency objectives of the European Union's (EU's) Regulation 537/2014 and the Law of the Republic of Lithuania on Audit of Financial Statements, which require Lithuanian statutory auditors of public interest entities (PIEs) to publish annual transparency reports.

-The EY Switzerland Transparency Report 2021 complies with the relevant EU regulation and the Liechtenstein Auditors Act [Wirtschaftsprüfergesetz (WPG)], and covers the fiscal year ending 30 June 2021 as well as any more recent relevant events.
+The EY Lithuania Transparency Report 2021 complies with the Regulation and the Law of the Republic of Lithuania on Audit of Financial Statements, and covers the financial year ended 30 June 2021 as well as any more recent relevant events.
 In this report, you can learn about how we are creating longterm value for society; our commitment to Sustainable Audit Quality (SAQ), including how we instill professional values, the performance of audits and internal quality control; independence practices; and the impact of the COVID-19 pandemic on operations.